DaviDevMod/focus-trap/packages/focus-trap/CONTRIBUTING.md

 This last option is especially useful when editing tests.
 Changes to the [tests](https://github.com/DaviDevMod/focus-trap/tree/main/packages/focus-trap/cypress) will be hot-reloaded.
-However changes to _@davidevmod/focus-trap_ would not be reflected in the running server, because tests do not use its source code directly (an instrumentation step takes place, which allows for tracking code coverage).
+However changes to _@davidevmod/focus-trap_ would not be reflected in the running server, because tests do not use its source code directly (an instrumentation step takes place, allowing for tracking code coverage).
 To address the issue, another command is made available:

 ```bash
 yarn workspace @davidevmod/focus-trap e2e-open-edit
 ```

-Which provides hot-reload for both the tests and the package source code, with the shortcoming of being unable to provide coverage reports.
+Which comes with hot-reload for both the tests and the package source code, with the shortcoming of being unable to provide coverage reports.

 ## Contributing to _@davidevmod/focus-trap_